Spring Garden Revival

 Oak Park’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Oak Park enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
-The municipal yard waste program requires use of biodegradable paper bags or rigid containers, with collection typically from April through November.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-Residents should avoid plastic bags and ensure that dethatched material is separated from other waste streams as required.
-For composting best practices and program details, contact: Oak Park Community Development Department
+Oak Park enforces Illinois’ organic waste management regulations, which prohibit disposal of yard waste, including dethatched material, in household trash.
+The Village’s waste reduction program aligns with the Illinois Environmental Protection Act (415 ILCS 5), requiring residents to use biodegradable paper bags or rigid containers for curbside collection.
+On-site composting is encouraged, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+No plastic bags are allowed, and some municipalities require thatch to be separated from other yard waste.
+The Oak Park Park District and Public Works offer educational resources on composting best practices.
+For more information on composting guidelines and yard waste disposal, contact:

 218 Madison Street, Oak Park, IL 60302